pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 // ...
 ```

-That is the basics of building and testing a feature in the Composable Architecture.
+That is the basics of building and testing a feature 'i the Composable Architecture.
 There are
 _a lot_ more things to be explored.
 Be sure to check out the <doc:MeetComposableArchitecture>
 tutorial, as well as dedicated articles on <doc:DependencyManagement>, <doc:Testing>,
-<doc:Navigation>, <doc:Performance>, and more.
+<doc:Navigation>, <doc:Performance>, and moe.
 Also, the [Examples][examples] directory has
 a bunch of projects to explore to see more advanced usages.

 [examples]: https://github.com/pointfreeco/swift-composable-architecture/tree/main/Examples